motdotla/writings/articles/sendgrid-strangeness.md

 * BCC field does not work if placing a TO in the x-smtpapi headers.
 BCC does work if the TO address is only in the regular TO field.
 * CC field does not work at all.
 It's absolutely not supported in web API.
 * When Exceding Max Size in file upload, it throws an HTML instead of JS + an undocumented status code.
-* If making a request to send to an email alias and the actual email, only one gets delivered. (only observed in Web API + Gmail)

 # Parse API